gigalixir/gigalixir-cli/docs/source/main.rst

   - *API Key*: Every user has an API Key which is used to authenticate most API requests.
 You get one when you login and you can regenerate it at any time.
 It expires every 365 days.
   - *SSH Key*: SSH keys are what we use to authenticate you when SSHing to your containers.
 We usethem for remote observer, remote console, etc.
   - *App*: An app is your Elixir application.
-  - *Releases*: A release a record of when a slug was deployed.
-It contains metadata about the deploy such as the git SHA, timestamps.
+  - *Release*: A release is a combination of a slug and a config which is deployed to a run container.
   - *Slug*: Each app is compiled and built into a slug.
 The slug is the actual code that is run in your containers.
 Each app will have many slugs, one for every deploy.
+  - *Config*: A config is a set of key-value pairs that you use to configure your app.
   - *Replicas*: An app can have many replicas.
 A replica is a single instance of your app.
   - *Custom Domain*: A custom domain is a fully qualified domain that you control which you can set up to point to your app.
   - *Payment Method*: Your payment method is the credit card on file you use to pay your bill each month.